PSLmodels/OG-Core/docs/book/content/theory/households.md

 (SecHHfootnotes)=
 ## Footnotes

+  This section contains the footnotes for this chapter.

   [^StoneGeary]: This functional form was originally proposed as a utility function by in a short comment by {cite}`Geary:1950` that aggregates differentiated goods into a scalar utility value.
 It is differentiated from Cobb-Douglas utility by the subsistence consumption amount in each term of the product.
 This function was further developed and operationalized by {cite}`Stone:1954`.

   [^ConsDeriv]: See section {ref}`SecAppDerivHHcons` in the {ref}`Chap_Deriv` Chapter for the derivation of the household industry-specific consumption demand.